dbernheisel/tiyd-rails-2015-08.github.io/notes/reflections.md

 * Debugging and How to Google sooner.
 * In fact, all human learning and Agile sooner.
 * Try remote pairing: https://atom.io/packages/motepair
+* Need to have a starting point for day 2 of all multi-day assignments!

 ## Other readings/videos